MolSSI/covid/index.md

 sorted_by_group
 └──YOUR_GROUP_NAME
    ├── README.md
+   └── SUBMISSION_ID
+       ├── README.md
        └── TARGET
            ├── algorithms
            ├── analysis
            ├── movies
            ├── papers
            ├── program_specific_structures
            │   └── SIMULATION_SOFTWARE
            ├── simulation_configs
            │   └── SIMULATION_SOFTWARE
            ├── structures
            └── trajectories
                └── SIMULATION_SOFTWARE
 ```

 All capital lettered directories should be replaced with the appropriate names.
+The `SUBMISSION_ID`
+is simply an identifier so each submission can be handled in turn; just make sure its unique (and ideally
+something easy to tell which came first).
-The `README.md` file should contain information about your group (or the group you are referencing),
+The `README.md` file should contain information about your group (or the group you are referencing).
+The internal README.md should contain info
-as well as what types of data you have submitted.
+as what types of data you were submitted here.
 Also please try to include the meta data (such as
 provenance information) in the appropriate directories themselves which includes what each file is and
 some basic descriptions.